Article 2 -Differences between EN 115 2008 and 2017 Escalator Standards

 Electromechanical brakes must operate instantly; when the speed exceeds 1.2 times of the nominal speed, when an unintentional reversal happens, on braking time, and when other mentioned requirements of the standard are exceeded.

-9) According to The requirements for auxiliary brakes, Escalators and moving walks must be equipped with electrical safety devices or functions to detect the release of auxiliary brakes when the escalator or moving walk has been started.
+9) According to the requirements for auxiliary brakes, Escalators and moving walks must be equipped with electrical safety devices or functions to detect the release of auxiliary brakes when the escalator or moving walk has been started.

 10) There are some requirements for skirt panels in the new version of the standard as the following: